 The emphasis at this stage is with movement and fine motor skill development.
-Letter formation (starting at the right entry point and then moving in the right direction)

-learned at this early stage becomes automatic and has a profound influence on later fluency and legibility.
+Letter formation (starting at the right entry point and then moving in the right direction) learned at this early stage becomes automatic and has a profound influence on later fluency and legibility.

 To aid movement, close attention is given to pencil grip, correct posture, the positioning of the paper and the organisation of the writing space.
-Teachers are vigilant to ensure that bad habits do not become ingrained and that the specific needs of left-handed pupils (for example, additional tracking and tracing of letters at the pre-writing stage) and those with special educational needs are met.
+Teachers should correct letter formation and pencil grip and are vigilant to ensure that bad habits do not become ingrained and that the specific needs of left-handed pupils (for example, additional tracking and tracing of letters at the pre-writing stage) and those with special educational needs are met.

-Key Stage 1
+Key Stage One

-Building on the Foundation Stage, pupils at Key Stage 1 develop a legible style and begin to use fully cursive handwriting in Year One by starting to join their letters.
+Building on the Foundation Stage, pupils at Key Stage One develop a legible style and begin to use fully cursive handwriting in Year 2 by starting to join their letters.
 This is dependent on ability not the age of each child.
 This is achieved in Year 1 by developing a comfortable and efficient pencil grip and by practising handwriting in conjunction with spelling and independent writing.
 Correct letter orientation, formation and proportion are taught in line with the school's agreed handwriting style.
 This continues in Year 2.
-It is expected that the majority of children will be joining by the end of Key Stage 1.
+It is expected that the majority of children will be joining by the end of Key Stage One.
 Handwriting practice is to be carried out in separate handwriting books but is to be modelled and expected in all writing in all books.

+At the end of Key Stage One, in order to meet the expected National standard, pupils should be taught to:

+- sit correctly at a table, holding a pencil comfortably and correctly - begin to form lower-case letters in the correct direction, starting and finishing in the right place - form capital letters - form digits 0-9 - understand which letters belong to which handwriting 'families' (ie letters that are formed in similar ways) and to practise these

-At the end of Key Stage One, in order to meet the expected National standard, children are expected to: Use diagonal and horizontal strokes to join letters in some of their writing Write capital letters and digits of the correct size, orientation and relationship to one another and to lower case letters.
-Use spacing between words that reflects the size of letters.
-Key Stage Two The target for children in Key Stage Two is to produce a fluent, consistently formed style of fully cursive handwriting with equal spacing between the letters and words. □ Children will have regular handwriting sessions using appropriate prepared resources, in the agreed handwriting style.
-Handwriting practice is to be carried out in handwriting books but handwriting following the agreed handwriting scheme is expected to be used by pupils in all books and across all lessons. □ Children will write with pencils until the class teacher assesses that they are joining competently and consistently.
-When children reach Year Four they will be able to earn a pen licence.
-They will then be given a handwriting pen to use. □ Children will use a pen to complete the majority of class work, where appropriate using a fully cursive style. □ Pencils will be used in all mathematics work and for drawing and completion of diagrams in science. □ All children in Key Stage Two will use the agreed cursive handwriting style in all lessons.
-At the end of Key Stage Two, in order to meet the expected National standard, children are expected to: maintain legibility, fluency and speed in handwriting through choosing whether or not to join specific letters.
-Inclusion inclusion and wider lines will be used by children experiencing problems writing alongside other activities to develop their fine motor skills.
+Key Stage Two

+The target for children in Key Stage Two is to produce a fluent, consistently formed style of fully cursive handwriting with equal spacing between the letters and words.
+Children will have regular handwriting sessions using appropriate prepared resources, in the agreed handwriting style.
+Handwriting practice may be be carried out in handwriting books but handwriting following the agreed handwriting scheme is expected to be used by pupils in all books and across all lessons.

+\Box Children will write with pencils until the start of the Spring term in Y4 , every child will then be given a handwriting pen to use although they may continue writing in pencil if they are more comfortable

+□ Children will use a pen to complete the majority of class work, where appropriate using a fully cursive style.

+□ Pencils will be used in all mathematics work and for drawing and completion of diagrams in science.

+□ All children in Key Stage Two will use the agreed cursive handwriting style in all lessons.

+At the end of Key Stage Two, in order to meet the expected National standard, pupils should be taught to:

+- form lower-case letters of the correct size relative to one another - start using some of the diagonal and horizontal strokes needed to join letters and understand which letters, when adjacent to one another, are best left unjoined - write capital letters and digits of the correct size, orientation and relationship to one another and to lower-case letters - use spacing between words that reflects the size of the letters

+Inclusion